-Abilene ISD employs nearly 2,500 public servants dedicated to the district’s educational mission, over 80% of whom work directly with students on a daily basis.
+Abilene ISD employs nearly 2,500 public servants dedicated to the district’s educational mission, more than 80 percent of whom work directly with students on a daily basis.

 Dr. David Young, Superintendent

-Dr. Gustavao Villanueva, Associate Superintendent for Leadership & Student Services
+Dr. Gustavo Villanueva, Associate Superintendent for Leadership & Student Services

 Dr. Dan Dukes, Associate Superintendent for Curriculum and Instruction